avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### Fee Algorithm

 [ACP-103](../103-dynamic-fees/README.md) proposes a dynamic fee mechanism for transactions on the P-Chain.
-This mechanism is repurposed with minor modifications for the active Subnet validator continuous fee.
+This mechanism is repurposed with minor modifications for the active Subnet Validator continuous fee.

-At the start of building/executing block $b$, the number of excess active Subnet validators $x$ is updated:
+At the start of building/executing block $b$, the number of excess active Subnet Validators $x$ is updated:

 $$x = \max(x + (V - T) \cdot \Delta t, 0)$$

 Where:

-- $V$ is the number of active Subnet validators prior to the execution of block $b$
+- $V$ is the number of active Subnet Validators prior to the execution of block $b$
-- $T$ is the target number of active Subnet validators
+- $T$ is the target number of active Subnet Validators
 - $\Delta t$ is the number of seconds between $b$'s block timestamp and $b$'s parent's block timestamp

 The fee per Subnet Validator from $b$'s parent's block timestamp to $b$'s block timestamp is: